Coaching Model / Phase 1

 Striving versus Self-Acceptance

-How can someone be smart, winning and successful on one hand, but miserable, and on their third wife and their kids don’t speak to them on the other?
+How can someone be smart, winning and successful in their career on one hand, but on their third wife and their kids don’t speak to them on the other?

 In this 80 min interview, Brene Brown and Tim Ferriss layout this common scenario.
 In the first half of life, driven by low self-worth, self-loathing or not feeling enough, we can often default to “trying harder” “whipping ourselves” and focus on achievement, high performance and striving for excellence.
 But in striving for high performance, we can divorce, disown, orphan, relegate or ‘hate’ the “ordinary” or “unwanted” parts of ourselves that we’re ashamed about.